AScustomWorks/AS/README.md

 # AS modules

+### V 2.0.2 TriggersMKIII and DelayPlus Stereo updates

+Updated component grahpics to V2 look, readme.md and licence

-### V 2.0.1 TriggersMKIII and DelayPlus Stereo updates
+### V 2.0.2 TriggersMKIII and DelayPlus Stereo updates

 New look for the black and gray knobs